-The BA Politics course aims to create graduates who are leaders in professional life, globally engaged and lifelong learners.
+The BA Politics and International Relations programme aims to create graduates who are leaders in professional life, globally engaged and lifelong learners.

-LEADERS IN PROFESSIONAL LIFE

-Graduates in Politics will acquire knowledge, both as an academic researcher and as an individual with an informed and global outlook.
+LEADERS IN PROFESSIONAL LIFE Graduates in Politics and International Relations will acquire knowledge, both as academic researchers and as individuals with an informed and global outlook.
 This knowledge encompasses a broad and diverse range of scholarly perspectives and actively engages with the contemporary agenda.
 Graduates leave with a commitment to the continuation of knowledge, appreciating its intrinsic value and as a tool within professional life.

-GLOBALLY ENGAGED

-Studying in a diverse, creative and challenging environment, allows students to leave the University of Westminster with a critical outlook.
+GLOBALLY ENGAGED Studying in a diverse, creative and challenging environment, allows students to leave the University of Westminster with a critical outlook.
 By working alongside scholars who are leaders in the field of politics and international relations the inclusive and dynamic research culture encourages a global outlook.

-RESOURCEFUL AND ADAPTABLE

-Our graduates gain the attributes of ambitious and confident thinking, enabling innovation and achievements.
+RESOURCEFUL AND ADAPTABLE Our graduates gain the attributes of ambitious and confident thinking, enabling innovation and achievements.
 Leadership qualities are evident in the diversity of pathways graduates take.
-Self- discipline allows graduates to attain professional standing and exercise their initiative.
+Self-discipline allows graduates to attain professional standing and exercise their initiative.
 Graduates in politics and international relations are adaptable and are able to respond to the new challenges faced within economic, social and global political life.